dreadl0ck/netcap/README.md

 - implement an interface for application layer decoders that require stream reassembly
 - test compilation and execution on windows

-More recent datasets should be evaluated using *Netcap*, also the next round of experiments with supervised techniques should be conducted with the ET Pro ruleset for labeling.
+Additional recent datasets should be evaluated using *Netcap*, also the next round of experiments with supervised techniques should be conducted with the ET Pro ruleset for labeling.
 Besides that, *Netcap* can of course also be used as a data source for unsupervised machine learning strategies.